 The winter time in Kennebunkport is easily the area’s most romantic season.

 Christmas Prelude, a two week celebration at the beginning of December, kicks off the winter season in town.
 Homes and businesses in the area are decked out in stunning displays of lights and traditional Christmas decor.
+From tree-lightings and caroling to craft fairs and parades, Christmas spirit comes to life during one of the Nation’s Best Christmas Festivals.

 The Southern Maine Coast has many opportunities for year round recreation, and winter is no exception.